inivekin/abosa/abosa.typ

 provide a piton's forking hook, a nagging doubt is where I drive the pittance of my last place look.
+I run a trial of research
+with cables untied from oxbow, as powerlines on which I perch prepares for fateful winds to blow.
 The past event needs future plan, and knowing I'm in wait for you affirms there was when we began